sandyvasquez/adagrams/README.md

 What do these errors mean?
 These errors should help guide you with the next step to completing the project.

-Do not move onto a new wave of requirements until the minimum requirements of the previous wave are complete and your tests are green across the board.
+Do not move onto a new wave of requirements until the minimum requirements of the previous wave are complete and your tests are green across the board for all methods you've implemented.
+(Wave 1 tests are in the "draw_letters method" describe block, Wave 2 tests are in the "uses_available_letters? method" describle block, etc.)

 Here is what it looks like when all 17 tests are passing:
 ![all 16 tests are passing message](assets/passing-tests-screenshot.png)